CUNY School of Medicine

 and Executive Director, The Foundation for City College

-Manager, Corporate Relations and Foundations Grant
+Director, Corporate Relations and Foundations Grant

 "With your support, the CUNY School of Medicine will play an increasingly important role in our country's ability to address the shortage of primary care physicians and meet the needs of underserved communities.
 All of this begins with providing talented students, regardless of their financial background, with a high-quality education.
 Join us on this noble mission."

-Interim Dean and Medical Professor
+Anna and Irving Brodsky Medical Professor